baraamoh18/simple-site1/README.md

-# simple-site1
+# simple-sites
-this is my first project as a front-end dev using HTML/CSS
+this is my first 2 projects as a front-end dev using HTML/CSS